One of the progenitors of Southern Rock, the Allman Brothers were originally composed of the brothers

 - Instant Birth, Just Add Water: Implied in "Ramblin' Man": "I was born in the backseat of a Greyhound bus rollin' down Highway 41."

-- Repurposed Pop Song - "Jessica" is now the theme for Top Gear
+- Real Song Theme Tune: "Jessica" is now the theme for Top Gear

 - Shout-Out: "Freebird" by Lynyrd Skynyrd was one for Duane.
 "In Memory Of Elizabeth Reed" (allegedly) was written after Dickey Betts noticed a headstone at a cemetery the band used as a rehearsal spot.
 Duane Allman and Berry Oakley would later be buried in the same cemetery grounds.